couchbaselabs/Grocery-Sync-iOS/README.md

     git clone git://github.com/couchbaselabs/iOS-Couchbase-Demo.git

-### Get the submodules

-    cd iOS-Couchbase-Demo/
-    git submodule init
-    git submodule update

-### Get the framework
+### Get the frameworks (CouchCocoa as well as the embedded Couchbase server)

-1. Download [Couchbase.framework][5]
+1. Download [the Frameworks.zip][5], unzip it, and
-2. Unzip the archive if necessary
+2. Unzip the archive.
-3. Move Couchbase.framework into the "Frameworks" subfolder.
+3. Move the uncompressed Frameworks into the root of the iOS-Couchbase-Demo git repo.
+The `.gitignore` file is already set up.

 ### Open the Xcode workspace

     open CouchDemo.xcworkspace

-### Build TouchJSON

-Due to incompatble build setups, you'll have to manually build both flavors of the dependent TouchJSON library before you can build the demo app the first time:

-1. Select the "TouchJSON-iphoneos" scheme and choose Product > Build.
-1. Select the "TouchJSON-simulator" scheme and choose Product > Build.

-You won't need to do this again unless you either clean your build or modify TouchJSON sources.

 ### Build and run the demo app